mobil-e-hub/meh/ana/README.md

 Defines callbacks for the MQTT-messages.
 Can be seen as a bridge between the MQTT-Client and the Database.

 **database.py**
 Defines the tables in the database as objects.
 Functions in the class Database can be used to insert new objects into their respective tables or to query existing ones.
+The ER-Diagram can be found on this [link](https://ibb.co/yqmJqMJ).

 **utils.py**
 Provides the function to base64 encode the topology before it is inserted into the database.